SwordaxDev/CVAA/README.md

 ## Report Bugs

-If you encountered any bug while using the software (other than the issues mentioned in the handle errors section) then don't hesitate to report them to me directly by messaging me on discord, find me as Swordax#5756
+If you encountered any bug while using the program (other than the issues mentioned in the handle errors section) then don't hesitate to report them to me directly by messaging me on discord, find me as Swordax#5756
 <br><br>[<img alt="Discord Logo" src="/docs/discord-logo.png" width="100">](https://discord.com/users/465453058667839499/)<br><br>